mm6/InternetOfThingsCourse/projects/project2/Project2_U22.md

 ```

-My copy of mosquitto is located at /usr/local/sbin.
+My copy of mosquitto is located at /opt/homebrew/sbin.
 If I change to that directory, I can run mosquitto (picking up the configuration file) with the command

 ```
-mosquitto -c /usr/local/etc/mosquitto/mosquitto.conf -v
+mosquitto -c /opt/homebrew/etc/mosquitto/mosquitto.conf -v

 ```
-Other students have their configuration file stored in /opt/homebrew/etc/mosquitto/mosquitto.conf.
-You may have to look around a bit.

 Once you have Mosquitto running, we want to connect to the server from Javascript running in a browser.
 We do not want to write the client side MQTT code ourselves.
 Even though we have
 easy access to WebSockets, it would be far better to use an existing Javascript library